 Putting fall prevention measures in place is always a good idea, but it’s not always foolproof.
 Here’s why:

-Diverse patient populations
+Diverse resident and patient populations

 Inadequate staffing and resources